Fast matrix-free methods for model-based personalized synthetic MR imaging: Methodology

 \subsection{Matrix-free standard error computations}

-An attractive feature of our model-based approach and the use of penalized likelihood estimators is the provision for ready calculation of SEs.
-Here we provide the theoretical development and fast implementation for calculating SEs of contrasts of regions of interest (ROIs) in synthetic images $\widehat\bnu$.
+An attractive feature of our model-based approach and the use of penalized likelihood estimators is the provision for ``on-the-fly'' calculation of SEs.
+We now provide the theoretical development and fast implementation for calculating SEs of contrasts of regions of interest (ROIs) in synthetic images $\widehat\bnu$.